HTML-GUY0/Flappy-Bird/README.md

  # License

 This project is open-source and available under the MIT License.

----

-Let me know if you want any modifications!